Chartered Quantity Surveyor & Building Surveys

 One of the main causes of clients going over budget or builders losing money is lack of proper time spent on the estimate and by not compiling a decent Bill of Quantities.
 Even builders who do not have the time or resources shortcut this process.
 Often, I see a “one line” quote from the builder presented to the client.
 This results in lots of financial uncertainty for the client, lots of provisional sums and inevitably a much larger final account for the work.
 Every job has variations to the original drawings, so it is important to know how much each work item costed originally so it can be adjusted properly.
 Most clients have a finite amount of money and to find themselves going over budget can be traumatic for them and the builder and have severe implications for completing the project.

-Have your property surveyed with an experienced eye.
-I will report to you all the important issues that may be a concern to a home buyer and particularly any that may affect the value.
-My report is in depth, may include photograph’s, and I will survey the property methodically using at least a 75 point check list.
+Have your new property surveyed with an experienced eye.
+I can flag up important issues that should be a concern to a home buyer and that may affect the value.
+My reports are in depth, I spend time at the property and include annotated photograph’s.
+I will survey the property using my own at least 75 point check list.
+I am constantly working with plans for new build and refurbishment of old properties and therefore have a current working knowledge of how they can be upgraded and extended to modern standards.
+I also have a keen interest in the protection of historic buildings.

-I can carry out any type of survey from a tenants’ condition survey, a commercial building or home snagging or creating a defects and repair schedule, a dilapidations report, home buyers report, structural and full building surveys.
-I can also comment on any proposed structural alterations or extensions and as a Quantity Surveyor I can provide estimates for repairs or work that are reliable.
+I can carry out any type of survey from a rented property condition survey, a commercial building survey, a snag list of your new home, a building work defects survey, a repair schedule complete with specifications, a dilapidations report, a homebuyers report and a structural or building survey.
+I can also help with your plans for structural alterations or extensions, and as a Quantity Surveyor I can provide estimates for repairs or work that are reliable.

 “BEST SURVEY I HAVE EVER HAD FROM OVER 20 HOUSE PURCHASES IN MY LIFE.
 It was very refreshing to get a surveyor that not only is prepared to get his hands dirty, but also to cover the property in-depth, and backed up in my case (two bedroomed bungalow) with 42.
 Stephen was able to produce drawings for some alternative ideas I had, and to have a thoughtful email discussion over them until I was sure I knew what I wanted to do.
 He was on holiday when I requested my survey and took the time to answer my initial queries and set up a survey date while still away.
 It’s not often that I feel I have had value for money on a survey.”